actris/data-management-plan/DMP/initial-DMP.md

 * The Library of Analytical Resources (LAR) provides quantitative analytical resources that include infrared spectra and mass spectra of molecules and derivatives (level 3 data).

-* The Library of Advanced Data Products (LADP) provides different types of mature data products (level 3 data): rate constants of reactions in gas and condensed

-phases, quantum yields and photolysis frequencies of trace gas compounds, secondary organic aerosol (SOA) yields, mass extinction/absorption/scattering coefficients and complex refractive index of aerosols, growth factors of aerosols and modelling tools.
+* The Library of Advanced Data Products (LADP) provides different types of mature data products (level 3 data): rate constants of reactions, quantum yields and photolysis frequencies of trace gas compounds, secondary organic aerosol (SOA) yields, mass extinction/absorption/scattering coefficients and complex refractive index of aerosols, growth factors of aerosols and modelling tools.
+The detailed list of ACTRIS level 3 data products is given in Appendix 9.

 **The types and formats of data generated/collected**